Trade directory · Waipahu metro · Hawaii

 Inspection Schedule

-Rough-in inspection before covering work, final inspection before energizing.
-Schedule inspections 24 hours in advance through Honolulu building department online portal or phone.
+Rough-in inspection before covering wiring, final inspection before energizing.
+Additional inspections required for service upgrades and panel work.
+Must schedule 48 hours in advance with Honolulu DPP.

 §4